 Our operating results and revenues are subject to fluctuations and our quarterly financial results may be subject to market cyclicality, each of which could negatively affect our stock price.
 The real estate market may be influenced by general economic conditions, economic cycles, seasonality and many other factors, which in turn may impact our financial results.
 The different sectors of the large and fragmented industry, such as office, industrial, retail, multifamily, single family and others, are influenced differently by different factors, and have historically moved through economic cycles with different timing.
 As such, it is difficult to estimate the potential impact of economic cycles and conditions or seasonality from year-to-year on our overall operating results.
 We generally see higher sales of Apartments.com listing services during the peak summer rental season and higher CoStar sales towards the end of the year; however, sales fluctuate from year-to-year and may fluctuate more widely when there are changes in general economic conditions or the industry, such as changes resulting from the COVID-19 pandemic.
 In addition, we generally incur greater marketing expenses during the second quarter, which coincides with the peak season for apartment rentals.
-The timing of widely observed holidays and vacation periods, particularly slowdowns during the end-of-year holiday period, and availability of real estate agents and related service providers during these periods, could significantly affect our quarterly operating results may fluctuate from quarter to quarter.
+The timing of widely observed holidays and vacation periods, particularly slowdowns during the end-of-year holiday period, and availability of real estate agents and related service providers during these periods, could significantly affect our quarterly operating results during that period.
+If we are unable to adequately respond to economic, seasonal or cyclical conditions, our revenues, expenses and operating results may fluctuate from quarter to quarter.
 Our operating results, revenues and expenses may fluctuate for many reasons, including those described in this paragraph and below:

-- Rates of subscriber adoption and retention; - Timing of our sales conference or significant marketing events; - Changes in our pricing strategy and timing of changes; - The timing and success of new service introductions and enhancements; - The shift of focus from certain services we offer or the phase out of services that overlap or are redundant with other services we offer; - The amount and timing of our expenses and capital expenditures; - The amount and timing of non-cash stock-based charges; - Acquisition-related costs or impairment charges associated with investments and acquisitions; - Competition; - Changes or consolidation in the real estate industry; - Interest rate fluctuations; - Execution of our expansion and integration plans; - The development of our sales force; - Foreign currency exchange rate fluctuations; - Inflation; and - Changes in client budgets.
+- Rates of subscriber adoption and retention; - Timing of our sales conference or significant marketing events; - Changes in our pricing strategy and timing of changes; - The timing and success of new service introductions and enhancements; - The shift of focus from certain services we offer or the phase out of services that overlap or are redundant with other services we offer; - The amount and timing of our expenses and capital expenditures; - The amount and timing of non-cash stock-based charges; - Acquisition-related costs or impairment charges associated with investments and acquisitions; - Competition; - Changes or consolidation in the real estate industry; - · Interest rate fluctuations; - Execution of our expansion and integration plans; - The development of our sales force; - · Foreign currency exchange rate fluctuations; - · Inflation; and - Changes in client budgets.